The Art of Seduction: The Charismatic

 Charismatic seducers are inherently exciting because they come across as self sufficient and self driven.
 They represent the kind of personality that most people want to see themselves as.
 They might be great orators, public figures, visionaries or leaders.
 People might look towards them to alleviate their sufferings or to save them.
 They use their powerful personalities and their way with words to sway emotions and to stir up change.
-Some charismatic figures are able to seduce by creating contradictions within their personalities e.g. cruelty and kindness, power and vulnerability etc.
+Some charismatic figures are able to seduce by creating contradictions within their personalities e.g. cruelty and kindness, power and vulnerability, etc. Greene uses Eva Perón, Elvis Presley, Joan of Arc, Grigori Rasputin, Malcolm X, Charles de Gaulle, and Jiddu Krishnamurti as examples.

 SYMBOL: The Lamp.
-Invisible to the eye, a current flowing through a wire in a glass vessel generates a heat that turns into candescence.
-All we see is the glow.
+Invisible to the eye, a current flowing through a wire in a glass vessel generates a heat that turns into the glow of incandescence, which is all we see.
 In the prevailing darkness, the Lamp lights the way.

 The Star

 The Star has a glamorous and dramatic presence and they present themselves as objects of fascination.
 Kennedy, for instance, was a star who won over his opponents through his star quality and eloquence.
 Stars seduce the subconscious mind by appealing to human fascination with the strange and the mythical.
 They create a larger than life persona and then contrast it with playing up human qualities which make them amenable to the targets.
 People are attracted towards the Star because they are fascinated by them and can relate to them at the same time.

 SYMBOL: The Idol.
 A piece of stone carved into the shape of a god, perhaps glittering with gold and jewels.
 The eyes of the worshippers fill the stone with life, imagining it to have real powers.
-Its shape allows them to see what they want to see--a god--but it is actually just a piece of stone.
+Its shape allows them to see what they want to see—a god—but it is actually just a piece of stone.
 The god lives in their imaginations.

 Reception

 It is mentioned in Neil Strauss's book The Game: Penetrating the Secret Society of Pickup Artists as a recommended book in the seduction community.
 American Apparel founder and CEO Dov Charney found the book to be a fascinating study in human behavior.
 The Art of Seduction and Greene have been featured in The Los Angeles Times, The New York Times, Newsweek, The New Yorker, New York Magazine, The New York Post, Esquire, and Wired.

-Greene considers himself a Reformed Rake, one of the types of seducers mentioned in the book, and states that he used the book's techniques to attract his girlfriend, Anna Biller.
+Greene considers himself a Reformed Rake, one of the types of seducers mentioned in the book, and states that he used the book's techniques to attract his wife, Anna Biller.
 He is working to develop a television series based on the book.